HariSekhon/TamperMonkey/README.md

 Autofills the Jira ticket description field with HTML contents that you can then edit natively in the Jira UI.

+Does not overwrite any already populated description for safety.

+For Jira tickets with existing descriptions you can `Ctrl-x` / `Cmd-x` to cut your content out and press any key in the description box to trigger the script to fill in the description boilerplate text and then paste your content back in and tweak it.

 You can edit the `const descriptionHTML =
-` line of code to suit your tastes, currently it is set to this:
+` line of code near the top to suit your tastes, currently it is set to this:

 ```html
 <h3>Summary</h3>